vekatze/neut/book/src/terms.md

 ### Type

-The type of an integer is unknown in itself.
+The type of a float is unknown in itself.
 It must be inferred to be one of the following types:

 - `float16`
 - `float32`